LuigiPagani/Numerical-Linear-Algebra/README.md

-# Numerical-Linear-Algebra
-This repository contains the lecture notes for the Numerical Analysis course held at Polytechnique University of Milan during the academic year 2023-2024 by Professor Paola Antonietti.
+This repository contains the lecture notes for the course on numerical linear algebra, taught by Professor Paola Antonietti at Polytechnic University of Milan during the 2023/24 academic year, with minor additions and modifications
-The most up to date version of this notes is available at this [link](https://www.overleaf.com/read/wnkgdbzwhdtd).
+The intellectual property remains with the aforementioned professor, who has not reviewed this document.
+It is intended solely as a supplementary resource for the lectures, created by students for students, without any claims to replace official textbooks or attendance in the lectures.
+These notes are taken from the lectures and most of the illustrations are based on the professor's drawings and slides, to whom the intellectual property also belongs.